R300-AI/ITRI-AI-Hub/docs/pages/compiler/data-compiler.md

 ##### update : 2024/10 by Markov Chen
 <br>

-Hailo Data Compiler 3.27 compatible with HailoRT 4.17
+Hailo Data Compiler is a tool designed for Hailo's AI processors, enabling developers to efficiently compile and optimize models for deployment on Hailo hardware.
+It includes a model compilation tool (hailo_dataflow_compiler) and is compatible with HailoRT runtime.
+The current version of Hailo Data Compiler is 3.27, and it supports Python 3.8.
+If this meets your expectations, you can follow the instructions to install the Hailo Data Compiler environment.

 ### Prerequisites